pradeepk6/e2e_test_automation_cucumber_java/README.md

 * Need Java1.8 and maven3.3.9 to run.
   If you do not have maven installed, the project can also be run within a java ide as most Java IDEs come with maven bundled.
-* Download the latest chrome driver binary into /src/test/drivers directory.
+* Download the latest chrome driver binary into '/src/test/drivers directory'.
   Chrome driver url https://chromedriver.storage.googleapis.com/index.html?path=2.33 Run mvn command : mvn verify
 * Works with most browsers including headless For eg: to run with firefox: